How Digital Transformation Drives Association Success

 Paying attention to trends keeps your organization agile and ready to pivot when needed–whatever that means in your industry.

-One essential component of a successful association’s digital transformation is a robust Learning Management System (LMS) equipped with advanced reporting functionality.
-An LMS should track member engagement, providing valuable information on what members click on, how much time they spend on the platform, and their preferences for content or course recommendations.
-These data points offer a wealth of information for associations to refine their decision-making processes and optimize their offerings to better suit their members’ needs.
+The Learning Management System (LMS) is also a great contender for digital transformation, especially when equipped with advanced reporting functionality.
+An LMS should track member engagement, providing valuable information on which courses are popular, which courses get the most completions (vs registrations), and what content members prefer for future product recommendations.
+These data points offer a wealth of information for organizations to refine their decision-making processes and optimize their offerings to better suit their members’ needs.

 2. Improved Member Engagement

-First, you want to make sure your association’s website is up to par.
+First, you want to make sure your organization’s website is up to par.
 Your content should be fresh and up-to-date, and your site should be easy to navigate.
 When designing the user interface, think of things from the perspective of your members: is it intuitive?
 Always show the value upfront.

-It’s also a fantastic way to boost engagement; let members know what’s going on with the association (new courses, upcoming events, useful articles–if you can think it, you can tweet it!) and invite feedback, whether through polls or simple calls to reply to your posts.
+It’s also a fantastic way to boost engagement; let members know what’s going on with the organization (new courses, upcoming events, useful articles–if you can think it, you can tweet it!) and invite feedback, whether through polls or simple calls to reply to your posts.

-More than ever, members are more likely to interact directly with associations on social media.
+More than ever, members are more likely to interact directly with organizations on social media.
 After all, who wants to play email tag when you can fire off a question to an organization directly?

 Online communities can be fostered on social media, of course, but what can prove to be an especially useful tool is member forums.
 These can be tailored to your audience and are easier to moderate, meaning you can keep things on topic and appropriate.
 This doesn’t mean “no fun allowed”, however!
 Make sure you host discussion threads where members can mingle, and even look into book club-type online events, where members can read articles or watch videos and discuss.